aadhar01/aadhar01/README.md

 - 👋 Hi, I’m @aadhar01
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning about Robotics, ML, AL, Data Science and peogramming, and natural medicines.
+- 🌱 I’m currently learning about Web Development, Software Development, Robotics, ML, AL, Data Science, Analytics and programming, and natural medicines.
 - 💞️ I’m looking to collaborate on anything that interests me
-- 📫 You can reach me aadharbansal1@gmail.com
+- 📫 You can reach me at aadharbansal1@gmail.com

 <!---
 aadhar01/aadhar01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.